dshamik/chuck_norris_tinder/README.md

 buttons at the bottom of the screen to perform the same actions.
 When you run out of cards, more will be generated automatically.

+## Changes with previous version

+Now, you can store your favorite jokes.
+You can find them in "Favorites" section.
+Also added app icon and handling of internet disconection.
+Unhandled exceptions handled with Crashlytics.
+Liked jokes stored in Firebase.
+And also localization is added.

 ## Examples

 There are some screenshots of Chuck Norris' jokes: